 Havoline Conventional Antifreeze 50/50

-Havoline® Conventional Antifreeze/Coolants are low silicate, ethylene glycol-based multi-purpose coolants, available as concentrates or 50/50 pre-diluted products, designed for use in automotive engines where silicates are needed and with SCA addition in heavy-duty diesel engines.
+Havoline® Conventional Antifreeze/Coolants are low-silicate, ethylene glycol-based multi-purpose coolants, available as concentrates or 50/50 pre-diluted products.
+They are for use in automotive engines where silicates are needed and with supplemental coolant additives (SCAs) addition in heavy-duty diesel engines.
+The details include:

-- Protection — Provides excellent protection to automotive cooling system components including aluminum.
+- Protection – It provides excellent protection to automotive cooling system components including aluminum.

-- Wide temperature application – Protects against winter freeze up and minimizes the chances of summer boil over.
+- Wide temperature application – It protects against winter freeze up and minimizes the chances of summer boil over.

-- Antifoam properties – Excellent antifoam package minimizes foaming potential.
+- Antifoam properties – It's excellent antifoam package minimizes foaming potential.

-A more specialized form of coolant that uses SCA’s or supplemental coolant additives which are by design used to protect the quality of your cylinders from a condition known as cavitation an issue where the high pressure within the chamber causes perforation over time.
-In order to maintain an effective level of protection against cavitation, SCA’s must be periodically added to the mixture.
-This addition of solid additives to the mixture can result in some seal and vane damage and wear over long periods of time.
+A fully formulated coolant is a more specialized form.
+It uses SCAs, which protect the quality of your cylinders from cavitation.
+Cavitation occurs when the high pressure within the chamber causes perforation over time.
+To maintain an effective level of protection against cavitation, SCAs must be periodically added to the mixture.
+This addition of solid additives to the mixture can result in some seal and vane damage and wear over long periods.

 Castrol Radicool Premix

-A ready to use a coolant formulated using mono-ethylene glycol and selected additives, free from nitrite, amine and phosphate inhibitors.
+This is a ready-to-use coolant formulated using mono-ethylene glycol and selected additives, and it's free from nitrite, amine, and phosphate inhibitors.
 It uses hybrid technology for the modern performance engines of cars and trucks.
+Other details include: